-Counterintuitive as it sounds, strong consumer brands often actively hinder recruitment.
-Applicants have an idea of what to expect that usually doesn’t match the reality of the careers experience being offered.
-This was the case with Vodafone – for consumers, a high-profile mobile phone retailer.
+Counterintuitive as it sounds, strong consumer brands can hinder recruitment.
+Applicants can get an idea of what to expect that doesn’t match the reality of the careers experience being offered.
+This was the case with Vodafone.
+For consumers, the organisation is a high-profile mobile phone retailer.
 But, behind that perception sits a multifaceted tech innovator with a mission to make the future world a better place.

-For this campaign to work, Vodafone needed to become a youth employer of choice.
-Because changing the future needed the buy-in of those who would be influential within it for years to come.
+In order to achieve this, Vodafone turned to PeopleScout to help it become a youth employer of choice, because changing the future meant gaining the buy-in of those who would be influential within it for years to come.

 As part of our research phase, we took a deep dive into Vodafone’s future jobs strategy.
-This involved challenging high levels of youth unemployment by providing up to 100,000 young people with a digital workplace experience at Vodafone.
-Side-by-side, the business set another ambitious goal: to support 10 million young people with access to digital skills, learning and employment opportunities, given that one-in five young people say they feel underprepared for the digital economy.
+The client wanted to overcome high levels of youth unemployment by providing up to 100,000 young people with a digital workplace experience at Vodafone.
+Plus, given that one-in-five young people say they feel under-prepared for the digital economy, the business set another ambitious goal to support 10 million young people with access to digital skills, learning and employment opportunities.

-Bringing in the world-changers was a multigenerational challenge.
-How to attract those who are Millennial, Gen Z and beyond?
-These generations are big achievers whose ambitions soared higher than just working in mobile phone retail.
-We needed an attraction strategy and a marketing campaign that flat out changed the audiences’ perceptions about who Vodafone is and all the different kinds of careers you can have – and impacts you can make – there.
+So, how could Vodafone attract Millennials, Gen Z and beyond?
+These generations are big achievers whose ambitions soar higher than working in mobile phone retail.
+We needed an attraction strategy and recruitment marketing campaign that changed their audience’s perceptions about Vodafone and all the different kinds of careers—and impacts—they could make there.

-Create a campaign that will spark conversations and stand out as part of an instantly recognisable brand.
-Generate 10,000 applications to fill 150 graduates and 100 interns/industrial placement students across the business – in the first instance.
-Change misperceptions of Vodafone, showing it as a major tech company, not a retailer, and build its reputation as a youth employer of choice.
+Vodafone asked us to create a campaign that would spark conversations and stand out as part of their instantly recognisable brand.
+They needed to generate 10,000 applications to fill 150 graduate roles and 100 intern/industrial student placements across the business.
+Plus, the overarching goal was to change misperceptions of Vodafone, showing it as a major tech company, not a retailer, and build its reputation as a youth employer of choice.
 Importantly, we were asked to reach a more diverse audience and increase female applications.

 Of our target audience, 90.4% regularly used social media.
 On top of this, 91% of all social media users access channels via mobile.
-So, we developed a mobile-first, social mediafriendly campaign.
-Further research had shown us that many students with the right background and personal qualifications were put off from applying due to a lack of confidence.
+So, we developed a mobile-first, social media friendly campaign.
+Further research revealed that many students with the right background and personal qualifications were put off from applying due to a lack of confidence.
 So, we needed a message that was bold, relatable and empowering.

 Just as important as the audience insights were the strategic considerations.
 Candidates are also customers.
-When buying products, they expect a streamlined, user-friendly, friction-free process.
-And now, they have the same expectation when making career decisions.
-So, we made every touchpoint (especially applying) as slick and easy as possible.
+When buying products, they expect a streamlined, user-friendly, friction-free process, and they had the same expectation when making career decisions.
+So, we made every touchpoint (especially the application) as slick and easy as possible.

 No contemporary attraction approach can be just about advertising.
 Long-term connections are far more powerful.
-So, central to our strategy was Vodafone engaging in conversations, initiatives and support with high-potential university students throughout their full university lifecycle.
+So, central to our strategy was to set Vodafone up to engage in conversations and initiatives with high-potential university students throughout their full university lifecycle.
 In short, the strategy was to start on day one, not year three.

 THE CORE MESSAGE

-Our message aimed to capture the spirit of change and possibility and draw on the opportunity young people have to make an impact on the world for the better.
+Our message, #GenerationPossible, aimed to capture the spirit of change and possibility and draw on the opportunity young people have to make an impact on the world for the better.
 Our visual approach used photography that reflected our target audience combined with bold headline statements.
-Social and site content featured current grads and interns sharing their advice for the next generation of Vodafone employees.

-Our research had identified that our target audience felt like they weren’t good enough, or lacked the skills, to take on these roles.
+Our research had identified that our target audience felt like they weren’t good enough or lacked the skills to take on these roles.
 So, we created a series of videos featuring current Vodafone graduate recruits and interns.
-These videos explored Vodafone life, wellbeing, social responsibility, innovation, assessment center and other advice to help prepare candidates for the interview process.
+Filmed in and around Vodafone’s main campus, these videos gave real-life insights into what they could expect when it came to work, wellbeing, social responsibility, innovation, the assessment centre and the interview process.